ethereum/ethereum-org-website/src/content/contributing/translation-program/index.md

 ---
-title: Translations program
+title: Translation Program
 lang: en
-description: How to contribute to ethereum.org's translation program
+description: How to contribute to ethereum.org's Translation Program
 sidebar: true
 ---

-# Translations program
+# Translation Program

 Interested in translating?
 Get involved!
 We're seeking volunteers to join 450+ community members who are working to translate the website into 30+ languages.